 One of Germany’s most popular and beloved foods, here is a fool-proof and authentic German Spaetzle recipe!
-Perfect texture and perfect flavor, these are just like you know and love them from the Swabia region of Southern Germany!
+Perfect texture and perfect flavor, these are just like you know and love them from the Swabia region of Southern Germany where they originated!

 One of the most beloved foods in Germany that tourists go home talking about is Spaetzle, the famous German egg noodles from the Baden-Württemberg region of southwest Germany.
 This area is also known as Schwabenland, or Swabia.
 I grew up in Stuttgart, the capital of Baden-Württemberg, watching my Mom and Oma make spaetzle – I learned from the best!

 Stuttgart is Germany’s 6th largest city with a population of over 600,000.
 It’s a bustling city of industry as well as one of great beauty and impressive history.
 Stuttgart is the proud home of Mercedes-Benz, Porsche, Bosch, and the first VW Beetle prototype.
 Stuttgart is also one of Germany’s largest wine-producing cities and their wine-making dates back to 1108 A.D. when a Catholic monastery started making it.
-Stuttgart is also home to some of the greatest philosophers and literary giants, is home to several large universities, and of course the home of VfB Stuttgart, one of Germany’s great soccer teams.
-Stuttgart also has 3 beautiful castles.
+Stuttgart is also home to some of the greatest philosophers and literary giants, is home to several large universities, three beautiful castles, the VfB Stuttgart (one of Germany’s great soccer teams), as well as one of Germany’s most famous Christmas markets.

-Other famous cities in Baden-Württemberg include Heidelberg, Baden-Baden, Tübingen, Ulm, Karlsruhe, and Mannheim.
-There’s a limitless list of things to see and do is limitless.
+Other famous cities in Baden-Württemberg include Heidelberg, Baden-Baden, Tübingen, Ulm, Karlsruhe, and Mannheim and it’s also home to the Black Forest, the Swabian Alb, numerous rivers, lakes, and inspiring castles (like Schloss Lichtenstein below, one of my favorites).
 Needless to say, there was never a dull moment growing up in Baden-Württemberg and I never took for granted the beauty of the surroundings and the richness of the culture.

 Today we’re featuring Spätzle, a Swabian specialty that is also enjoyed in Austria and Switzerland.
 Spaetzle is a special type of egg noodle that is enjoyed with sauces and gravies as well as incorporated into a variety of different dishes.
 One example is Käsespätzle (a cheese spatzle casserole with crispy fried onions).